 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, votes and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Monday, June 17, and here is what's happening in Los Angeles:
+Today is Tuesday, Aug.
+6, and here is what's happening in Southern California politics:

 Mayor Eric Garcetti invited mayors from throughout Los Angeles County to Getty House Monday to talk about how they can tackle regional problems, according to the Los Angeles Times.
 "I've heard from so many friends in neighboring cities that we act sometimes like the 800-pound gorilla that doesn't listen," Garcetti said.

 Southern California Rep. Alan Lowenthal wants to bring citizen redistricting commissions to the rest of the country, reports KPCC.
 "Lowenthal admits it'll take years -- and a lot of pressure from good government groups -- to change minds on Capitol Hill," according to the station.

 Alan Lowenthal (D-Long Beach) fought for redistricting reform when he served in the state legislature

 California has 14 new members in Congress this year — more than a quarter of the state's delegation.
 Much of the turnover can be traced to California's citizen-drawn redistricting map.
 Now, one of the state's freshman lawmakers wants to expand citizen redistricting commissions nationwide.

 With the idealism of a modern-day Don Quixote, Long Beach Democrat Alan Lowenthal admits his idea will be an uphill struggle.
 (You can read the full text of his bill below.)